To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning: Layer-wise Geometric Regularization

 \subsection{Evaluation}

 The experimental setup for pre-training and fine-tuning remains consistent with our previous evaluation.
 We use normals computed through PCA on local neighborhoods comprising 30 points within point clouds of size 2048.
 We explore the optimal number of layers required for the most effective regularization, and find that regularizing the features of the first two layers yields the best results.
-The subsequent results and analysis focus on the optimal setting for DGCNN, while other layer choices and architectures are studied in the supplementary.
+Through empirical testing to determine the optimal layers for regularization, we discovered that targeting early layers for regularization yields better outcomes than applying it to the encoder’s output layer alone.
+Ablation of layer choice and other architectures is included in the supplementary.

 When comparing between baseline and regularized supervised pre-training, Table \ref{tab:regul} shows notable improvement (1\% gain) in all evaluated downstream data and tasks.
 This improvement is also correlated to an increase in gradient norm values as shown in Figure~\ref{fig:grad_regul}.
 These results highlight the potential of layer-wise regularization and encourages its use for future supervised pre-training.